Volkswagen Transporter (T6): ABT e-Transporter

 VW collaborated with ABT e-Line and introduced the ABT e-Transporter 6.1 in 2020 as a battery-electric version of the T6.1.
 The e-T6.1 is equipped with a single motor with 83 kW output drawing from a 37.3 kW-hr battery (33.6 kW-hr useable); under the WLTP test cycle, the tested range was 82 mi.
 It is based on the LWB T6.1 with standard roof and has a cargo capacity of up to 6.7 m3.

 End of production and successors

-The T6.1 Caravelle and Multivan were replaced by the Multivan (T7) in 2022.
-The T6.1 remained Volkswagens Topseller into 2024, but due to European Union regulations, which require certified security against Cyberattacks for new cars from 2024 on, the company chose to end the popular vehicle to spare the expense for redesigning the electronics.
+The T6.1 Caravelle and Multivan were replaced by the Multivan T7 in 2022.
+The T6.1 remained Volkswagen's top-seller van into 2024, but due to European Union regulations, which require certified security against cyberattacks for new cars from 2024 on, the company chose to end the popular vehicle to spare the expense for redesigning the electronics.
 The T7 is based on the MQB platform and includes options for hybrid powertrains.
 In addition, the Multivan T7 is expected to displace the Touran and Sharan.
 Transporter commercial body styles will continue on the T6 platform.